Ag Leaders Institute

 Contact your county Farm Bureau president if you are interested in participating.
 Contact a past participant for more information about a program.

-County Farm Bureaus will be nominating candidates this fall.
-Applications for the 2018 Ag Leaders Institute will be due December 8.
+Applications for the 2018 Ag Leaders Institute are due December 8.

 County Board Training